Prof. Mingshan Lu, PhD

 Biography

-Dr. Lu has published widely on a large range of lead economics, health economics, health services research, health policy, and medical journals.
-She has led an innovative book project funded by the Institute of Health Economics in Alberta.
-This commissioned volume reviewed theoretical rationales, empirical evidences, and international experiences to bring out lessons about impacts of various financing and payment models that are particularly of interest to health policy makers in Canada.
-Dr Lu’s level of research achievement is demonstrated by the various research awards and grants she has received.
-In addition to two consecutive AHFMR Population Health Investigator awards, she has been successful in receiving various operating grants for her research from provincial, national, and international funding agencies.
+Dr. Lu has published widely on a range of topics in economics, health economics, health services research, health policy, and medical journals.
+She led an innovative book project funded by the Institute of Health Economics in Alberta.
+This commissioned volume reviewed theoretical rationales, empirical evidence, and international experiences to provide lessons about the impacts of various financing and payment models that are particularly of interest to health policymakers in Canada.
+Dr. Lu's research achievements are demonstrated by the various research awards and grants she has received.
+In addition to two consecutive AHFMR Population Health Investigator awards, she has successfully received various operating grants for her research from provincial, national, and international funding agencies.

 Research